Skip to content

 # Run a command inside the project environment

-The uv.lock file records the exact resolved versions of every direct and transitive dependency, ensuring reproducible installs across machines.
+uv.lock pins every direct and transitive dependency to an exact version, ensuring reproducible installs across machines.
 Unlike pip freeze output, uv’s lockfile is cross-platform by default.

 uv supports two project types out of the box: applications and libraries.
 An application (the default) suits web services, scripts, and data pipelines.
 A library is intended for packages you publish to PyPI.
 The difference affects how uv generates your pyproject.toml and how it handles version constraints.
 Read Understanding uv init project types for guidance on which to choose.